Attendee Reviews of The American MedAesthetic Association (AMAA) February 2017 Boot Camp

 Now that MedAesthetic Practitioners are the majority of minimally invasive aesthetic practitioners in the country, it is time to realize that the future of aesthetic medicine in the USA includes us.
 We believe the formula of the future will be MedAesthetic Practitioners and Dermatologists who refer their patients to Plastic Surgeons associated with them in collaboration–instead of competition–for the benefit of our mutual patients.
 Indeed, the AMAA believes that Plastic Surgeons who meet this challenge will find their MAP associates will refer far more patients than they can handle.

 The AMAA also recognizes that limitations must be set so that MedAesthetic Practitioners do not venture into areas beyond their scope of training for the safety of their patients.
 Consequently, AMAA policy is that surgery should be limited only to residency trained surgeons.
-Moreover, since AMAA members are primarily clinicians, we acknowledge that clinical research will primarily be in the realm of the Core specialties, hence the AMAA particularly welcomes Dermatologists and Plastic Surgeons as faculty to share their knowledge with us.
+Moreover, since AMAA members are primarily clinicians, we acknowledge that clinical research will primarily be in the realm of the Core specialties, hence the AMAA particularly welcomes Dermatologists and Plastic Surgeons as advisers and faculty to share their knowledge with us.

 Any MedAesthetic Practitioner may become a member of the AMAA, but AMAA Certification requirements include minimal training in the areas of practice and a declaration of alignment with the policies of the AMAA including supervision of staff (or quick access), 24-hour MAP chart documentation, and diagnosis and treatment plan directly by the MAP prior to treatment.
 MAP Certification only signifies that a minimal amount of training has been met and does not signify expertise in these areas.
 AMAA Membership only identifies that the individual is a MAP and does not signify any completion of training.
 We invite Plastic Surgeons and Dermatologists to join us as faculty and AMAA Affiliates; Aestheticians, Aesthetic Technicians, and Medical Assistants are invited to join as AMAA Associates.